mitchelldirt/mitchelldirt/README.md

 **💼 What I'm currently doing for work:**

-Right now I'm working at Tommy Car Wash Systems as an IT Engineer.
+Right now I'm working at Tommy Car Wash Systems as an IT Developer.
 My job consists of Azure application development, integrating internal tools using Typescript, and anything that involves APIs! :)

 ---